-This initial deliverable describes the first release of software components developed within WP2 and the integration with the SELMA orchestration platform.
-This first batch of components is mostly applicable to UC1, the Media Monitoring Platform.
+This intermediate deliverable cumulatively describes the release of software components for stream learning and entity linking developed within WP2 and the integration with the SELMA orchestration platform.
+These components are mostly applicable to UC1, the Media Monitoring Platform.
 We address two components of the Natural Language Processing (NLP) document enrichment pipeline, namely, Named Entity Recognition (NER), and Multilingual Named Entity Linking (NEL).
 The objective of this report is to describe those components from the point of view of the release of software components.
-This deliverable should be read in conjunction with D2.1, where a full technical description is reported.
+This deliverable should be read in conjunction with D2.4, where a full technical description is reported.